 While it has been proposed that Receptivity can be regarded as a third ‘stage’, coming after Integration and Positive Emotion, and before Spiritual Death (i.e. Insight), and Spiritual Rebirth, I prefer to see Receptivity as foundational and primary – perhaps even as a necessary precursor for the Integration and Positive Emotion stages.

-Others will understandably regard it as necessary to initially present meditation practice primarily an act of a personal moral will – even if that will is later going to be found to be ’empty’.
+Others will understandably regard it as necessary to initially present meditation practice primarily an act of a personal moral will – even if that personal will is later going to be found to be non-personal, and as an appearance that can be understood in terms of the ’empty’ samskaras skandha – the impersonal Life Energies of volition.
 There is a very subtle balance to be found here.
-Although this very difficult to conceptualise, we live simultaneously in the relative and absolute.
-It is as if we have one foot in the personal world view of individuality and taking responsibility for ourselves, and moral agency, where we make choices, and exert ourselves, and make seemingly personal efforts; while our other foot is in the universal, and in the recognition that self is an illusion and that Consciousness is an objective and collective phenomenon.
+Although this is very difficult to conceptualise, we actually live simultaneously in the relative and absolute.
+It is as if we have one foot in the personal world view, of individuality and of taking responsibility for ourselves, and moral agency, where we make choices, and exert ourselves, and make seemingly personal efforts; while our other foot is in the universal, and in the recognition that the self is an aggregation of illusory cognitive-perceptual components (skandhas) and that Consciousness is an objective, collective, and unitary phenomenon.

 on the luminous light-path of the Dharmadhātu Wisdom,